-IV.
-Experimental Results
+5 Experimental Results

 In the next two subsections, we present our evidence for Propositions 1 and 3 on the frequency of disagreement and for Propositions 2 and 4 on the expected value of disagreement.
-In the analysis, we excluded two sets, one joint set and one separate set, in which all subjects observed the same private information.9 Our model predicts the overall pattern in the data well, with several important exceptions.
-Subjection 5.3 will examine our predictions about choices in the first round of each set, and subjection 5.4 will discuss our predictions for round 16, when we reveal the sum of all prior bets by all players.
+Our model predicts the overall pattern in the data well, with several important exceptions.
+Subsection 5.3 will examine individual data to address these exceptions.
+Then subjection 5.4 will examine our predictions about choices in the first round of each set, and subjections 5.5 will discuss our predictions for round 16, when we reveal the sum of all prior bets by all players.
+Finally, we discuss learning over the course of the experiment.

-A. Probability of Disagreement
+5.1 Probability of disagreement

-Figure 2 depicts the frequency of the disagreement for both theoretical and observed, and both joint and separate sets over the first 15 rounds.10 The observed frequency has an increasing trend in separate sets, and a decreasing trend in joint sets in accordance with the theoretical predictions.
+Figure 2 depicts the frequency of the disagreement, for both theoretical and observed and both joint and separate sets, over the first 15 rounds.10 The observed frequency has an increasing trend in separate sets and a decreasing trend in joint sets, in accordance with the theoretical predictions.
 At the same time, the observed frequency of disagreement in the first round is significantly larger than the theoretical value of zero.
-We will consider the bets made by the subjects in the first period in detail in Section IVC.
+We will consider the bets made by the subjects in the first period in detail in Section 5.3.

 How is Figure 2 generated?
-To determine the theoretical frequency of disagreement, for each subject we calculate Bayesian beliefs about whether the urn belongs to Group I given the subject's information.
-The theoretical frequency of disagreement is the frequency with which Bayesian beliefs of the subjects with different private information disagree in a given round in a given type of set.
+First, we excluded two sets, one joint set and one separate set, in which all subjects observed the same private information.11 To determine the theoretical frequency of disagreement, for each subject we calculate Bayesian beliefs about whether the urn belongs to Group I given the subject's information.
+The theoretical frequency of disagreement is the frequency with which Bayesian beliefs of